ducktapeai/ducktape/README.md

 - Never edit the generated JSON state files manually
 - Consider using application-specific passwords for calendar access if using iCloud
 - Store Zoom API credentials securely in your system keychain

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.